 Also known as Nishiseto Expressway, the dedicated bike route includes five bridges and the route around the perimeter of the islands for more of a leisure and scenic view.
-Along the well-marked trail, there are resting spots, toilets and other facilities.
+Along the well-marked trail are resting spots, toilets and other facilities.

-Initially, I felt intimidated by the idea of cycling through Shimanami Kaido on my own because I have never done a solo bike trip before.
-I was nervous about finding my way or not able to navigate the route.
+Initially, I felt intimidated by the idea of biking the Shimanami Kaido cycling route on my own because I had never done a solo bike trip before.
+I was nervous about finding my way or not being able to navigate the route.
 But my nervousness quickly disappeared.
 All I had to do was follow the blue line on the ground.
 Plus, there are English signs everywhere.
 It is almost impossible to lose the path!

 Ideally, you will need two days to bike from Onomichi to Imabari and back.
-But if you can only spare one day out of your itinerary, I would still recommend cycling Shimanami Kaido with my one day itinerary.
-Keep reading and I’ll show you all the details on how to cycle the best bikeway in Japan and see the best highlights along the way.
+But if you can only spare one day from your itinerary, I would still recommend cycling the Shimanami Kaido bike route with my one-day itinerary.
+Keep reading, and I’ll show you all the details on how to cycle the best bikeway in Japan and see the best highlights along the way.

-What you need to know before starting Shimanami Kaido cycling route
+What you need to know before you start the Shimanami Kaido bike route

-Here are few additional tips for cycling Shimanami Kaido:
+Here are a few additional tips for cycling the Shimanami Kaido route:

-- The entire trail from Onomichi to Imabari is about 70km.
-If you are a beginner bike rider, it will take about eight to ten hours to complete.
+- The entire trail from Onomichi to Imabari is about 70km which takes about eight to ten hours to complete if you are a beginner bike rider.

-- Check out the Shimanami Kaido cycling map and learn about the route before your trip.
+- Check out the Shimanami Kaido cycling route map and learn about the route before your trip.

 - Very important: ride on the left side of the road.

-- The ramps leading up to a bridge is on an incline but not super difficult.
+- The ramps leading up to a bridge are on an incline but not super difficult.